heyjva/support/content/src/cloud/other-features/tts.md

 ---
 zendesk:
   article_id: 25619386304541
-  name: TTS
+  name: Text-to-speech (TTS)
   position: 4
   labels: cloud
 ---

-The Cloud TTS service allows you to have text read aloud with natural sounding voices.
+The Cloud text-to-speech (TTS) service allows you to have text read aloud with natural sounding voices.
 This service is automatically enabled when you are signed in to your Home Assistant Cloud account.

-**Text to speech sample:**
+**Text-to-speech sample:**

 <audio src="/static/audio/tts_demo.mp3" controls></audio>